Spring Airlines: Branding and livery

 The Spring Airlines logo is designed with the initials "S" of Spring Airlines.
 It is composed of three overlapping and intersecting S's, which represents interaction, unity, and connection.

 Spring Airlines' 3S logo stands for Safety, Smile, and Sincerity.

 Spring Airlines' signature move of flying whenever you want is sliding the right palm toward the top of the left shoulder, symbolizing the ideal soaring into the sky.

 A Airbus A320 in the first generation livery at Shanghai Pudong International Airport.

 A Airbus A320-214 in the second generation livery at Guangzhou Baiyun International Airport.

 An Airbus A320-214 in the current 2021 livery at Zhengzhou Xinzheng International Airport.

 Destinations

 An Airbus A320-200 at Shanghai Hongqiao International Airport.

 Spring Airlines Airbus A320-214 at Kansai Airport.

 Passengers boarding a Spring Airlines aircraft via airstair.

-As of November 2024, Spring Airlines flies to the following destinations: